SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 ### Set up and configure the Office 365 CDN using the Office 365 CLI

 > [!NOTE]
-> Before you can manage site collection app catalogs in your tenant, ensure that you have installed [Office 365 CLI](https://aka.ms/o365cli).
+> Before you can manage site collection app catalogs in your tenant, ensure that you have installed the [Office 365 CLI](https://aka.ms/o365cli).
 Next, connect to your SharePoint Online tenant using the [spo connect](https://sharepoint.github.io/office365-cli/cmd/spo/connect/) command.

 #### Enable Office 365 CDN